Choose section

 - X - A heavy, stiff Egyptian cotton cloth

-- YY - A very heavy, stiff polyester backing
+- YY - A hefty, stiff polyester backing

 A very hard, strong, coated abrasive backing material consisting of multiple plies of chemically-impregnated paper.
-Used primarily for disc products.
+It is used primarily for disc products.

 - C - medium weight paper - typically for sheet use only or light PSA or hook & loop disc usage